raspberrypilearning/mandala/en/step_4.md

 --- task ---

-The sprite (not it's clones) is still visible, so it can be hidden at the end of the function calls, but will need to be shown at the start
+The sprite (not its clones) is still visible, so it can be hidden at the end of the function calls, but will need to be shown at the start

 ![shape sprite](images/shape_sprite.png)
 ```blocks3